D2D Assisted Multi-antenna Coded Caching: Numerical results

-Please note that the results in~\cite{Ji2016} are valid for the error-free D2D links with constant link capacity; however, when users experience different D2D link capacity, the results in~\cite{Ji2016} do not hold anymore.
+Note that the results in~\cite{Ji2016} are valid for the error-free D2D links with constant link capacity; however, when users experience different D2D link capacity, the results in~\cite{Ji2016} do not hold anymore.
 For instance, the message $\Tilde{X}_{1,2,3}$ in section~\ref{sec:Example2} can still be transmitted through two D2D groups, e.g., $(1,2)$ and $(1,3)$, even if user pair $(3,2)$ is not in a favorable D2D condition (i.e., D2D group \{1,2,3\} does not satisfy Eq.~\eqref{eq:therishold}).
-Fig.~\ref{fig:DIFD2DSINR-GGS-0db} illustrates the per-user rate for the same scenario as in Fig.~\ref{fig:DIFD2DSINR-GGS-10db}, but when D2D user pairs $(1,3)$ and $(2,4)$ are attenuated by 10 dB, i.e., user pairs $(1,2), \ (1,4), \ (2,3)$, and $ (3,4)$ receive similar D2D SNRs while D2D SNR for user pairs $(1,3)$ and $(2,4)$ is $10$ dB less than the rest of the D2D pairs.
-The results show that enabling general group sizes for D2D mode selection has a great positive impact on the per-user rate when the users experience uneven D2D link conditions.
+Fig.~\ref{fig:DIFD2DSINR-GGS-0db} illustrates the average delivery rate for the same scenario as in Fig.~\ref{fig:DIFD2DSINR-GGS-10db}, but when D2D user pairs $(1,3)$ and $(2,4)$ are attenuated by 10 dB, i.e., user pairs $(1,2), \ (1,4), \ (2,3)$, and $ (3,4)$ experience similar D2D SNRs while D2D SNR for user pairs $(1,3)$ and $(2,4)$ is $10$ dB less than the rest of the D2D pairs.
+The results show that {considering D2D groups with various sizes is crucial when} users experience uneven D2D link conditions.